What's new in Joomla 3.4?

 Improvements in the backend

-Where has web links gone?
+Where did web links go?

 Editing modules from the frontend